 The P.O.W. who became my spiritual friend

 His irresistible love for alcohol, tobacco and women finally took him to another world.
 Also, I looked for the then-platoon leader, Son.
-I found out that he was promoted up to the rank of a lieutenant colonel.
-One winter day, he and his family-his wife, a son and a daughter died in sleep from briquette gas poisoning.
+I found out that he was promoted to the rank of lieutenant colonel.
+One winter day, he and his family – his wife, a son and a daughter – died in sleep from briquette gas poisoning.
 He was only in his 40’s, the prime of his life.
-Not loving brothers and ruthless killing even enemies during a war brought calamity upon him and his family.
+Not loving brothers and ruthless killing of enemies brought calamity upon him and his family.
 I wrote this testimony of how God worked in this episode because neither the dead nor those unseen can testify His works.